debitoor/debitoor-api-docs/pages/authentication.md

 ```

 # OAuth Sample App

 We've put together a small sample that demonstrates how to set up the OAuth 2.0 authentication.

-The source for the app can be found on [github](https://github.com/e-conomic/debitoor-oauth-sample) and you can give it a spin [here](https://s3-eu-west-1.amazonaws.com/debitoor-oauth-sample/index.html).
+The source for the app can be found on [github](https://github.com/e-conomic/debitoor-oauth-sample).
+Feel free to [give it a spin](https://s3-eu-west-1.amazonaws.com/debitoor-oauth-sample/index.html).